rmadulka/checkers-app/docs/DesignDoc.md

 moves and the page updates after each move is made.
 Once the game is over, the player will be sent back to the homepage.

 ### UI Tier
-> _Provide a summary of the Server-side UI tier of your architecture.
-> Describe the types of components in the tier and describe their
-> responsibilities.
-This should be a narrative description, i.e. it has
-> a flow or "story line" that the reader can follow._

 The user begins by connecting to the web page by invoking GetHomeRoute in which they are prompted with a sign in link.
 When the user signs in, GetSignInRoute is called.
 When the user enters a name, PostSignInRoute is called; if the name is valid, the user will be